kiboschool/course-frontend-web-dev/src/lessons/asynchronous-javascript/browser-apis.md

 # Browser APIs

-Modern web browsers are a treasure trove of features and functionalities that extend far beyond mere page viewing capabilities.
+Modern web browsers are a treasure trove of features and functionalities that extend far beyond mere page-viewing capabilities.
 Much of this functionality is provided through a variety of built-in APIs, which allow developers to tap into and utilize the browser's built-in features.

 ## What are Browser APIs?